binarypearl/IBCP/README.md

 The problem I am solving here is:  The DDL/Anki robots more or less don't communicate with each other.
 There is a small amount of pre-programmed human interaction (examples:  Quick Tap with Cozmo and BlackJack with Vector).
+My goal is to get Cozmo, Vector and humans to be able to communicate and play games together.
+This release focuses on robot to robot communication.
+Human interaction is queued for a future IBCP release.

 Behind the scenes, Cozmo and Vector are very different.
 However both robots can 'say' phrases.
 Both robots can 'move'.
 Both robots can do 'animations.'.
 But the implementation details are different for each robot.